 At the time Jesus’ work was the redemption of all mankind.
 The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer a sinner, you were relieved of your sins.
 This is what it meant to be saved, and to be justified by faith.
 Yet in those who believed, there remained that which was rebellious and opposed God, and which still had to be slowly removed.
 Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins: Provided you believed, you would never more be of sin.

-Mankind had only to accept the Lord Jesus as the Savior for his sins to be forgiven.
-Nominally speaking, the sins of man were no longer a barrier to his achieving salvation and coming before God and were no longer the leverage by which Satan accused man.
-That is because God Himself had done real work, had become in the likeness and foretaste of sinful flesh, and God Himself was the sin offering.
-In this way, man descended from the cross, being redeemed and saved thanks to the flesh of God, the likeness of this sinful flesh.
+Mankind had only to accept the Lord Jesus as the Savior, and his sins would be forgiven.
+Nominally speaking, the sins of man were no longer a barrier to his achieving salvation and coming before God, and were no longer the leverage by which Satan accused man.
+That is because God Himself had done real work, had become the likeness and foretaste of sinful flesh, and God Himself was the sin offering.
+In this way, man descended from the cross, and was redeemed and saved through the flesh of God—the likeness of this sinful flesh.

-If one is able to satisfy God when performing his duty, is principled in his words and actions, and can enter into the reality of all the aspects of truth, then he will be a person perfected by God.
-It can be said that the work and the words of God are completely effective for this person, that God’s words become his life, he obtains truth, and he can live according to God’s words.
-After this the nature of his flesh, that is, the foundation of his original existence, will shake and collapse.
-After one has the words of God as his life he becomes a new person.
-The words of God become his life; the vision of God’s work, His requirements of man, His revelation of man, and the standards for a true life that God requires man to achieve become his life—he lives according to these words and these truths, and this person becomes perfected by the words of God.
-He experiences rebirth and becomes a new man through His words.
+If one can satisfy God while fulfilling one’s duty, is principled in one’s words and actions, and can enter the reality of all aspects of the truth, then one is a person who becomes perfected by God.
+It can be said that the work and the words of God have been completely effective for such people, that God’s words have become their life, they have obtained the truth, and they are able to live in accordance with God’s words.
+After this, the nature of their flesh—that is, the very foundation of their original existence—will shake apart and collapse.
+After people possess God’s words as their life, they will become new people.
+If the words of God become their life, if the vision of God’s work, His requirements of humanity, His revelations to humans, and the standards for a true life that God requires them to meet become their life, if they live according to these words and truths, then they are perfected by the words of God.
+Such people are reborn, and have become new people through God’s words.

 Today’s truth is given to those who yearn for and seek it.
 This salvation is granted to those who yearn to be saved by God, and is not only meant to be gained by you, but is also so that you can be gained by God.
 You gain God in order that God can gain you.
 Today I have spoken these words to you, and you have heard them, and you should practice according to these words.
 In the end, when you put these words into practice will be when I have gained you through these words; at the same time, you will have also gained these words, which is to say, you will have gained this supreme salvation.
 Once you are made clean, you will have become a real human being.